 A summary of all available powers which can be used by police and local authorities to deal with unauthorised encampments, along with references to all the legislation is set out in the Government guidance Dealing with illegal and unauthorised encampments: A summary of available powers, March 2015 and is not reproduced in this note.

-More information about planning enforcement in general is set out in the Library standard note, Enforcement of Planning Law.
+More information about planning enforcement in general is set out in the Commons Library briefing, Enforcement of Planning Law.